mudkipme/memos.moe/content/faq.md

 ### Can I create memos from other apps?

-Shortcuts supported is planned in future versions.
+Share Extension (Sharing Shortcuts on Android) is planned in future versions.
 In the mean time, you can use [this shortcut](https://github.com/usememos/memos/discussions/52) from Memos community.

 ### Can I create memos from messaging apps like WeChat or Telegram?

-There are projects that integrate [WeChat Official Accounts](https://github.com/ZhaoUncle/memos-proxy) and [WeChat Mini Program](https://github.com/Rabithua/memos_wmp) from Memos community.
+There are projects that integrate [WeChat Official Accounts](https://github.com/ZhaoUncle/memos-proxy), [WeChat Mini Program](https://github.com/Rabithua/memos_wmp) and [Telegram bot](https://github.com/qazxcdswe123/telegramMemoBot) from Memos community.
 You can also build bots with Memos API.

 ### Can I use Moe Memos offline?